MicrosoftDocs/entra-docs/docs/identity/managed-identities-azure-resources/tutorial-windows-vm-access.md

 ---
-title: "Tutorial: Use a managed identity to access Azure Resource Manager"
+title: "Tutorial: Use a managed identity on a virtual machine (VM) to access Azure Resource Manager"
-description: A tutorial that walks you through the process of using a user-assigned managed identity to access Azure Resource Manager.
+description: A tutorial that walks you through the process of using a user-assigned managed identity on a virtual machine (VM) to access Azure Resource Manager.
 author: barclayn
 manager: amycolannino
 ms.service: entra-id